Pix4Point: Image Pretrained Standard Transformers for 3D Point Cloud Understanding: Related Work

-\minorsection{2D to 3D Transfer learning} The simplest solution is to use view-based methods, as aforementioned.
-As a specific example, PointCLIP \cite{zhang2022pointclip} showed that a pretrained CLIP \cite{radfordLearningTransferableVisual2021} model can be used directly for zero-shot point cloud classification without any finetuning.
-More advanced methods leverage point-pixel correspondence \cite{liu20213d--2d,hamdi2021voint} between point clouds and multi-view images, where pointwise pseudo-labels can be generated from multi-view images to (pre)train a point cloud network.
-More recently, Image2Point \cite{xu2021image2point} presents a kernel inflation technique that expands 2D kernels of a 2D convolutional neural network into 3D kernels and further applies them to voxel-based point cloud understanding.
-In this work, we show a novel pipeline that can directly utilize the same backbone Transformer pretrained in images for point cloud applications, without multi-view image projection or kernel inflation.
+\minorsection{2D to 3D Transfer Learning} A straightforward means of transferring 2D knowledge to 3D is to use view-based methods.
+As a example, PointCLIP \cite{zhang2022pointclip} showed that a pretrained CLIP \cite{radfordLearningTransferableVisual2021} model can be used directly for zero-shot point cloud classification via image projection.
+More advanced methods leverage point-pixel correspondences \cite{liu20213d--2d,hamdi2021voint,wang2022p2p,Sparf} between point clouds and multi-view projected images.
+More recently, Image2Point \cite{xu2021image2point} presents a kernel inflation technique that expands kernels of a 2D CNN into 3D kernels and applies them to voxel-based point cloud understanding.
+However, multi-view methods can lead to non-ideal views and a loss of geometric information \cite{strike,hamdi2021mvtn}, while kernel inflation only shows insignificant performance gains given the gap between 2D and 3D kernels \cite{xu2021image2point}.
+In this work, we present a novel pipeline that can directly utilize the Transformer pretrained on images for 3D point cloud tasks, without image projection or kernel inflation.

-\minorsection{Self-supervised learning on point clouds} One prominent way to tackle the need for large labeled data is by relying on self-supervised learning (SSL) \cite{chen2020simple,caron2021dino}.
-Previous works in SSL for point clouds rely on pretext tasks \cite{Achlioptas2018generativepointcloud,sauder2019reconstruct} or auto-encoders \cite{Li2018SONetSN,Achlioptas2018generativepointcloud,wang2021unsupervised,yan2022implicit}.
+\minorsection{Self-Supervised Learning on Point Clouds} One prominent way to tackle the need for large labeled data is to rely on self-supervised learning (SSL) \cite{chen2020simple,caron2021dino}.
+Previous works in SSL for point clouds rely on pretext tasks \cite{Achlioptas2018generativepointcloud,sauder2019reconstruct} or auto-encoders \cite{Li2018SONetSN,Achlioptas2018generativepointcloud,wang2021occo,yan2022implicit}.
 PointContrast \cite{Xie2020pointcontrast} proposes to generate two views of the point cloud with random transformations and ask the neural network to minimize the distance between matched points.
-On the other hand, Yu \textit{et.al} \cite{yu2022pointbert} propose a BERT-like Transformer and achieves equal \sota performance on point cloud tasks.Furhtermore, Point-MAE \cite{pang2022pointmae} propose a masked auto-encoder to learn useful representation for 3D classification.
+On the other hand, Point-BERT \cite{yu2022pointbert} and Point-MAE \cite{pang2022pointmae} propose masked auto-encoders to learn useful representations for 3D classification.
+Our method does not count on the availability of large amounts of point cloud data, as is usually needed in SSL.
+Instead, we focus on how to utilize already available image data for pertaining point cloud networks.